U.S. lawmakers confer with intelligence officials on FBI Russia probe

-WASHINGTON (Reuters) - Senior U.S. lawmakers attended classified briefings on Thursday on the FBI’s probe of Russian meddling in the 2016 presidential election after President Donald Trump made unsubstantiated claims about a “spy” being used against his campaign.
+WASHINGTON (Reuters) - Senior U.S. lawmakers attended classified briefings on Thursday on the FBI’s probe of Russian meddling in the 2016 presidential election after President Donald Trump made unsubstantiated claims about a “spy” being used against his campaign, and a top Democrat said afterward he heard nothing to support Trump’s allegation.

-An afternoon briefing on Capitol Hill followed an earlier session at the Justice Department, which did not provide details of what was discussed.
-Republican House of Representatives Speaker Paul Ryan was spotted entering the Justice Department for the session, as well as two Republican committee chairmen.

-White House Chief of Staff John Kelly and lawyer Emmet Flood, who recently joined Trump’s legal team, were also seen entering, as was Adam Schiff, the top Democrat on the House Intelligence Committee.
-Initial plans had called for a classified briefing with no Democrats present.

 The briefings were convened to allow lawmakers to review classified information relating to Trump’s unsubstantiated suggestion that the FBI under Democratic former President Barack Obama’s administration “implanted” a spy for “political purposes” into his 2016 presidential campaign to help his Democratic rival Hillary Clinton.